Sir Graham Fry - Chairman

 Sir Graham Fry retired from the British diplomatic service in 2008 and lives near St Neots.
 He speaks Japanese and spent 12 years in Japan on three postings, the last as ambassador.
 His other overseas postings were to France and Malaysia, and he has a number of part-time appointments with companies and a university.
 Graham has been bird watching since 1973, and in 1993 helped to translate the text of A Field Guide to The Waterbirds of Asia published by the Wild Bird Society of Japan and distributed to Asian conservationists.
-From 2009 to 2016 he was a member of the Council of the Wildfowl & Wetlands Trust, and joined as one of our Trustees in 2012.
-Graham has served as Vice Chairman since October 2014.
+From 2009 to 2016 he was a member of the Council of the Wildfowl & Wetlands Trust, and joined as one of our Trustees in 2012, becoming Graham has served as Vice Chairman since in October 2014 and Chairman in October 2016.

 Professor William Stephens is an ecological scientist by background.
 The majority of his working life has been at Cranfield University in Bedfordshire, specialising in the effect of climate on plant growth culminating as Head of the Institute of Water and Environment until 2006.
 Since then, he has been working in the Vice-Chancellor’s Office, latterly as University Secretary.
 He chaired the University Board for Energy and Environment responsible for the University’s environmental performance.
 William is a Chartered Environmentalist and was a Trustee of the Marston Vale Trust for three years.
 He also served as a Trustee for the Bedford Charity for 10 years and as a Commonwealth Scholarship Commissioner for six years.

 Dr Jenna Bishop trained as a solicitor and has worked in private practice and for the National Trust in its Legal Department, where she focused on property law, public access and conservation matters.
 She has an MA in Environmental Law, completed her PhD research on the impact of different land tenure arrangements on the rural environment, and has taken part in research projects on land tenure and management mechanisms with several conservation organisations.
-Jenna became a Trustee in 2010 and looks forward to bringing this experience to the role of Honorary Secretary.
+Jenna became a Trustee in 2010 and was elected Honorary Secretary in 2016.
 She lives in Cambridgeshire, has two sons at university, and has been involved with several local charities.

 James Fanshawe a chartered accountant and farmer.
 He was a partner in PriceWaterhouseCoopers for 20 years until his retirement in 2006.
 In partnership with his wife, he is now a livestock farmer of 450 acres of grassland in Northamptonshire with a sucker cow herd of pedigree Beef Shorthorns and a flock of breeding ewes, including rare and native breeds.
 His farm is in a Higher Level Stewardship conservation agreement.
 He also has experience of policy work with DEFRA, meat processing and advisory work for farmers though AHDB Beef and Lamb and the National Beef Association.